jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

 Remember, pattern-matching is a CPU-intensive operation, so the goal of an implementation is to minimize as much as possible the number of filters tested for each URL.

-So for both ABP and HTTPSB, I ran my [reference benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites), and here are the results for ADP first:
+So for both ABP (v1.8.1/Chromium) and HTTPSB (0.9.5.1/Chromium), I ran my [reference benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites), and here are the results for ADP first:

     ABP.adbProfiler> number or filters tested per URL: 107 (sample: 9600 URLs) ABP.adbProfiler> number or filters tested per URL: 107 (sample: 9800 URLs)